-The Glasgow and West of Scotland Branch of the Parachute Regimental Association once again co-ordinated the above event which took place on Saturday 12th May 2018
+The Glasgow and West of Scotland Branch of the Parachute Regimental Association will once again co-ordinate the above event which will take place on Saturday 4th May 2019

 The Secretary carrying the HLI Association Standard at the VE Day Event 2018

-A Church service was held in Knightswood St Margaret’s Church, 2000 Knightswood Road, Knightswood, Glasgow G13 2HA.
+A Church service will be held in Knightswood St Margaret’s Church, 2000 Knightswood Road, Knightswood, Glasgow G13 2HA.

 Veterans on the march on Great Western Road

-The dress was as per Armistice day parades.
-Association Standards were on parade.
+The dress will be as per Armistice day parades.
+Association Standards will be on parade.

 73rd ANNIVERSARY OF VE DAY / SATURDAY 12th MAY 2018